d11wtq/whittle/README.md

 ```

 Attaching a percent sign followed by either `:left` or `:right` changes the associativity of a
-rule.
+terminal rule.
 We now get the correct result.

 ## Specifying the operator precedence

-Well, despite fixing the associativity, we find we still have a problem:
+Basic arithmetic is easy peasy, right?
+Well, despite fixing the associativity, we find we still
+have a problem:

 ``` ruby
 mathematician.parse("1+2*3")